miya0001/lambda-kick-travis/README.md

-# Kick API of the Travis CI from Lambda on AWS
+# Fires the API of the Travis CI from Lambda on AWS

 Build thorough the API of the Travis CI from Lambda on AWS.